 -----------EXTERIOR / HISTORY-----------

-Why has the Honda Civic become one of the most popular racers
+Why has the Honda Civic become one of the most popular racers in the latter

-also rust-prone, slow, noisy, and avoided by most any performance driver.
+slow, noisy, and avoided by most any performance driver.

 So what happened?
-Did the Civic start competing on tarmac because a few dedicated grass-roots drivers
+Did the Civic start competing on tarmac because a few dedicated grass-roots drivers were

-were persistent enough to race them, or did Honda itself get involved?
+persistent enough to race them, or did Honda itself get involved?
 Well I'm gonna sidestep that question even though I

 just asked it.
 There's too much info on Civics already out there, and I don't have much to add.
 A great site I found

 is: http://www.crxsir.com/racing.html in case you're interested.
-But otherwise let's get back to our game and how the Civic CR-X fits
+But otherwise let's get back to our game and how the Civic CR-X fits in.

 The very word ‘Civic’ conjures up politically correct images: “thank you” “pardon